c3d/recorder/README.md

 ## Caveats and limitations

+Each `RECORD` statement can have only up to 12 arguments.
-Each record can store up to 4 arguments.
-Therefore, unlike `printf`, you can only pass 4 values to `RECORD`.
+Each individual record can store up to 4 arguments, but the `RECORD` macro can generate 1, 2 or 3 recorder entries depending on the number of arguments.
+If you need more, the changes to the code should be somewhat straightforward.

 You can pass integer values, floating-point values (limited to `float` on 32-bit machines for size reasons), pointers or strings as `RECORD`